 During fiscal year 2018, the Organization received an additional HOME grant of \$500,000 to fund eligible costs related to the acquisition, rehabilitation and resale of at least five residential properties in the Greenbrook Tanglewood area of Hanover Park, Illinois.
 A portion of eligible costs were incurred during the current year.
-Total unrestricted revenue recognized under the grant was \$115,910 for the year ended June 30, 2018.
+No revenue was recognized under this grant for the year ended June 30, 2019.
+Total revenue without donor restrictions recognized under the grant was \$115,910 for the year ended June 30, 2018.

 Capacity Building for Community Development and Affordable Housing - The Organization was awarded a \$100,000 conditional grant by Habitat for Humanity International, which is a re-granting entity for HUD for the Section 4 Capacity Building for Community Development and Affordable Housing Grant (CB grant) for the period of April 1, 2015 to March 31, 2018.
 The funds are to be used to increase the home building capacity of the Organization through additional staffing positions.
 The Organization is required to demonstrate a five-to-one match for the grant funds as they are received and progress towards its housing goals until they are met.
 The Organization is also required to demonstrate a ten-to-one leverage ratio to perform eligible activities and sustain the project.
-Total revenue recognized related to the CB grant was \$31,667 and \$41,740 for the years ended June 30, 2018 and 2017, respectively.
+No revenue was recognized under this grant for the year ended June 30, 2019.
+Total revenue recognized related to the CB grant was \$31,667 for the year ended June 30, 2018.